Example Front Office Magic Words, Phrases, Greetings and Courtesy Language Used by Hotel Staff

 7. Standard Phrases While Answering a guest or client’s call

-In answering to a guest’s call, the phrases are:
+In answer to a guest’s call, the phrases are:

 Do not ignore a client by continuing with what you are doing, even if you are very busy.